There are a few reasons why this strategy is attractive to currency traders.

 Tip Work out the average number of trades you can handle before a loss – use the formula 2Legs+1.
 So in the example here that’s just 29, or 512 trades.
 So after 512 trades, you’d expect to have a string of 9 losers given even odds.
 This would break your system.

 You can use my lot calculator in the Excel workbook to try out different trade sizes and settings.

 The best way to deal with drawdown is to use a ratchet system.
 So as you make profits, you should incrementally increase your lots and drawdown limit.
 For example, see the table below.

 Table 5: Ratcheting up the drawdown limit as profits are realized.

 This ratchet is automatically handled in the trading spreadsheet.
 You just need to set your drawdown limit as a percentage of realized equity.

 Warning Since Martingale trading is inherently risky your capital at risk shouldn’t ever exceed 5% of your account equity.
 See forexop’s money management section for more details.

-Decide On An Entry Signal
+Decide On an Entry Signal

+In the examples here I’m using a simple moving average.
 When the rate moves a certain distance above the moving average line, I place a sell order.
 When it moves below the moving average line, I place a buy order.
 This system is basically trading false break-outs, also known as “fading”.

-Set The Take Profit and Stop Loss
+Set the Take Profit and Stop Loss

 The next two points to think about are